-WAGGGS is the official umbrella organization for all national Girl Guide and Girl Scout organizations in the world.
-Our 146 Member Organisations are diverse, passionate and crucial to the international Movement.
-Being a member of WAGGGS is to be part of a strong and growing network of leaders, all committed to empowering and supporting girls and young women.
+Our 152 Member Organisations are diverse, passionate and crucial to the international Movement.
+Being a member of Girl Guiding and Girl Scouting is being part of a strong and growing network of leaders, all committed to empowering and supporting girls and young women.

-through the Promise and Law
+- Commitment through the Promise and Law

 - Progressive self-development

 - Learning by doing

 - Teamwork and training for responsible leadership

 - Active co-operation between young people and adults

 - Outdoor activities

 WAGGGS proactively supports developing Girl Guiding and Girl Scouting in new countries where there are not yet any programmes for girls.
 We want to offer more girls and young women the opportunity to be Girl Guides and Girl Scouts

 There’s a comprehensive process for new countries to become a member of WAGGGS.
 To begin this process, a champion from a non-member country should get in touch with the WAGGGS team.